What is the Corona virus?

 - Have either an eTA or TRV (“entry visa”) if applicable, along with their passport.
 USA citizens are exempt from the eTA/TRV requirement.

-- Have submitted information including travel and contact information, quarantine plan and COVID-19 symptom self-assessment to the Government of Canada.
-Download the Government of Canada’s ArriveCAN app (iOS or Android) or use their accessible web app to submit the mandatory information required for entry into Canada.
+- Have submitted information including travel and contact information.
 For air travellers, this is required prior to boarding their flight.
 Please note that exceptions will be made for those unable to submit documents electronically due to personal circumstances, such as disability or inadequate infrastructure.

 - Show evidence of active attendance at a Designated Learning Institution (DLI) (such as Peel College) which has an approved COVID-19 readiness plan.
 It is strongly recommended that you bring an updated confirmation of enrolment letter to support your entry to Canada.